MicrochipTech/fpga-hls-examples/Training1/readme.md

 ``` bash
 bash run_shls_on_examples.sh
 ```
-When working with windows, make sure to set the execution policy to Unrestricted in order to run the script.

 When this completes, use Libero to generate the project.
-Open Libero 2025.1, and go to Project -> Execute Script.
+Open Libero 2025.2, and go to Project -> Execute Script.
 Choose libero_flow.tcl under "Script file".
 In Arguments, put `GENERATE_ONLY:1`.

 <p align="center"><img src=".//media/libero_execute_script.png" /></p>